Function Call

 Number: Date serial number

-Returns the date serial number of the last day of the month for the date represented by the date serial number (considering leap years).
+Returns the date serial number for the last day of the month corresponding to the date serial number (considers leap years).

 @week_anchor

-Number: Start date of the attribution period (date serial number)
+Number: Start date of the base period (date serial number)

-Returns the date serial number of the start of the week sequence, namely the first day of the first week, when the period starting on the attribution period start date is divided into weeks.
+Returns the date serial number for the start of the first week when the period starting from the base date is divided into weeks.

 @week_num

-Number: Start of the week sequence (date serial number)
+Number: Start date of the week series (date serial number)

-Number: Start of the next week sequence (date serial number)
+Number: Next week series start date (date serial number)

-If "the start of the next week sequence" is specified, days following that date are considered to belong to the next week sequence (e.g., the next year).
-In that case, 0 is returned.
+If "next week series start date" is specified, any date on or after that date is considered to belong to the next series, and 0 is returned.

 Logical Functions